 "I'll call you tomorrow Paigebrook," he said.

 "Alright alright.
 Let's go," she finally said.
 We walked out of Nihil and crowds of staggering loiterers stood in the street waiting for cabs.
-Girls with messy hair and drink splattered dresses looked as though they may have once been presentable, pre-dance floor and shots.
+Girls with messy hair and drink splattered dresses looked as though they may have once been presentable, prior to sweaty dances and inordinate shots.
 The lanky break dancer and two other dancers, less lanky and more black, trailed behind us.

 "They're taking us for pancakes," said Cait.